diegomendezp/Ironhack-lectures-v3/content/module2/01-Week 1/Day 1/01 - ES6 Promises.md

 - **Rejected**.
 If the second handler (typically `reject`) is called, the Promise is considered rejected with the value passed to that handler.

+##### Promise API - asynchronous handling outside of the script

+* Created `Promise` is handled asynchronously in the browser.
+The code in the `Promise` is executed outside of the script and when done it's `resolve` or `reject` is queued for execution in the *Event loop*.

 #### Syntax